Mystery surrounds the Jeffrey Epstein files after Bondi claims 'tens of thousands' of videos

 Epstein's crimes, high-profile connections and jailhouse suicide have made the case a magnet for conspiracy theorists and online sleuths seeking proof of a coverup.
 Elon Musk entered the frenzy during his acrimonious fallout with Trump when he said without evidence in a since-deleted social media post that the reason the Epstein files have yet to be released is that the Republican president is featured in them.

 During a Fox News Channel interview in February, Bondi suggested an alleged Epstein “client list” was sitting on her desk.
-The next day, the Justice Department distributed binders marked “declassified” to far-right influencers at the White House, but it quickly became clear much of the information had long been in the public domain.
+The Justice Department after that distributed binders marked “declassified” to far-right influencers at the White House, but it quickly became clear much of the information had long been in the public domain.
 No “client list” was disclosed, and there’s no evidence such a document exists.

-The flop left conservatives fuming and failed to extinguish conspiracy theories that for years have spiraled around Epstein's case.
+The flop left conservatives fuming and failed to tamp down conspiracy theories that for years have spiraled around Epstein's case.
 Right wing-personality Laura Loomer called on Bondi to resign, branding her a "total liar."

 Afterward, Bondi said an FBI “source” informed her of the existence of thousands of pages of previously undisclosed documents and ordered the bureau to provide the “full and complete Epstein files," including any videos.
 Employees since then have logged hours reviewing records to prepare them for release.
 It’s unclear when that might happen.